cruhl/typescript-tooling/README.md

 ## Disclaimer

-Any help making TST more "professional" would be greatly appreciated.
+Any help making TST more "professional" would be greatly appreciated!
 Please open an issue if you have any comments, suggestions, or feedback...

 ## License